 In each book I write, I write about mindfulness.
-It becomes difficult not to repeat myself, so in my latest book, Coping with Change – A 10-Step Strategy to manage Stress Successfully during Transitions, I decided to write about mindfulness from a different perspective.
+It becomes difficult not to repeat myself, so in my latest book, Embracing Change – Simple Strategies to manage Stress Successfully during Transitions, I decided to write about mindfulness from a different perspective.
 Instead of explaining what mindfulness is, I explain what mindfulness is not:

 - Mindfulness is not easy, but it is not complicated.
 Mindfulness is simply about being present in the moment, observing our thoughts and emotions without judgement and without allowing our thoughts and feelings to dictate our actions.